MichaelOsarumwense/SoccerPredictorCalculator-M2/README.md

 <li>Center Image: The Center image helps visualize the outcome by displaying the image or logo of the winning team</li>
 <li>Loader gif: The loader image is displayed on the result field of each team until a calculation takes place</li>
 <li>Share App: The Application has a share button that allows user share the application with friends.</li>
-<li>Clear Option: The Application has a clear button that allows users conveiniently clear each selected or result field in one click.</li>
+<li>Clear Option: The Application has a clear button that allows users conveiniently clear input fields as well as calculated results in one click.</li>
 <li>Alert: The Application has an alert feature that gives users meaningful feedback on actions being performed.</li>
 </ul>